Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 There’s no doubt about it: Squarespace offers the better-looking templates: they are beautiful and represent their strongest selling point.

-That’s not to say that BigCommerce’s are at all bad — they’re just not quite as slick as Squarespace’s offering.
+That’s not to say that BigCommerce’s are at all bad — I just find them to be not quite as slick as Squarespace’s offering.
 There are also far fewer to choose from: BigCommerce only provides 12 free templates, whereas Squarespace offers around 168.

 BigCommerce does however provide a wide selection of paid-for, ‘premium’ templates: there are around 180 themes available to purchase, which vary in price from $100 to $399.